Guide to the Debt Repayment Scheme in Singapore

 Once the OA has approved your DRP, you will begin making your repayments to the OA.
 The OA will then declare and distribute the dividends to the creditors whose debts are included in the DRP.

 Do take note that if you are deemed eligible for the DRS by the OA, your DRS status will be part of your public record and visible to everyone.

-What If I Do Not Meet the Eligibility Criteria for the DRS?
+What If I Do Not Meet the Eligibility Criteria for the Debt Repayment Scheme?

 In the event the OA determines that you are ineligible for the DRS, he/she will inform the court of this.
 The court will then continue to hear your bankruptcy application.

-What are My Duties as a Debtor under the DRS?
+What are My Duties as a Debtor under the Debt Repayment Scheme?

 Beyond fulfilling the obligation of repaying your debts according to your DRP, you are also required to adhere to the following: